-2. Proofs: idea and technique
+2. Proofs: ideas and techniques

-Proposition 1.1.1 is not obvious.
+Proposition 1.2.1 is not obvious.
 It is not even clear at first sight whether it's correct.
 For that reason we insist on proofs in mathematics.
 Proofs give us confidence that we are making true statements and they reveal, to a lesser or higher extent, why the statements hold true.
 The proof should demonstrate that the statements made are true.
-In fact, the French word for proof is démonstration, in the past "demonstration" was often used instead of "proof" also in English (though today this usage is very rare), and the famous QED in the end of a proof stands for "quod erat demonstrandum", meaning, "which was to be demonstrated".
+In fact, in French the commonly used word for a proof is démonstration, in the past "demonstration" was often used instead of "proof" also in English (though today this usage is very rare), and the famous QED in the end of a proof stands for "quod erat demonstrandum", meaning, "which was to be demonstrated ".
 We shall prove some of the statements in the proposition now, leaving the rest as an exercise.
-Our method of proof for Proposition 1.1.1 is by a standard technique.
+Our method of proof for Proposition 1.2.1 is by a standard technique.

 2.1.
 Proving equality by two inequalities.
-When one wants to show two real numbers x, y are equal, it is often easier to show instead that $x \le y$ and $y \le x$ and to conclude that x = y.
+When one wants to show that two real numbers x, y are equal, it is often easier to show instead that $x \le y$ and $y \le x$ and to conclude that x = y.

-In the same spirit, to show two sets A and B are equal, one may show that every element of A is an element of B and that every element of B is an element of A. That is, we prove two "inequalities", $A \subset B$ and $B \subset A$.
+In the same spirit, to show two sets A and B are equal, one may show that every element of A is an element of B and that every element of B is an element of A. That is, we prove two "inequalities", $A \subseteq B$ and $B \subseteq A$.
 Thus, our principle of proof is if and only if